-Some claim that the Catholic church “infallibly declared” the NT as inspired in the 4th century.
-The logical deduction is that the New Testament was merely a collection of human traditions which until the 4th century were not regarded as God’s Word.
+Some even allege that the Catholic church “infallibly declared” the NT as inspired in the 4th century.
+The logical deduction is that the New Testament was merely a collection of human traditions which until the 4th century weren’t regarded as God’s Word.
 These claims are without substance.

 (a) Some parts of Scripture give the exact words of God (e.g Mt.
 3:17)